-NAET can remove the adverse effect of any Allergic/Intolerant food in the body including all the above listed food products, and create a homeostasis in the body in the presence of the offending allergen (without avoiding for life).
+NAET can remove the adverse effect of any Allergic/Intolerant food in the body including all the above-listed food products, and create homeostasis in the body in the presence of the offending allergen (without avoiding for life).
 During the NAET treatment, your brain will create a new friendly memory towards the allergen and will imprint and store in the memory bank.
 During the process, the old memory about the allergen’s adverse effect is erased or forgotten.
 After completion of the NAET treatment, the allergen becomes non-allergen and an irritant becomes non- irritant to your energy field and the body will learn to relax naturally in the presence of the new friendly substance.

 NAET treatment provides an effective treatment modality for children with autism to decrease autistic traits and improve their speech, language, communication skills, social interactions, sensory and cognitive awareness, and overall physical health and behavior.

-Various types of emotional allergies exists.
+Various types of emotional allergies exist.
 We need to recognize them and eliminate them to be healthy.
 Until recently no one gave any importance to emotional blockages and the diseases arising from them.
 For years people with emotional problems were sent to psychiatrists, who labeled the sufferers “Mentally ill,” institutionalized them.
 It was recognized as a serious problem at the time.
 Emotional blockages can happen due to allergies, which affect the emotional aspect of the meridian or organ.
 If the blockages remain at the emotional level for a long period of time, they can begin to affect physical and physiological levels in the body, eventually turning into disease.
-Therefore, it is necessary to isolate and remove the cause of the emotional blockages as soon as possible.
+Therefore, it is necessary to isolate and remove the cause of emotional blockages as soon as possible.
 NAET deals with the whole body, removing blockages at the physical, physiological and emotional levels.
 Only then can a person be truly healthy.
-I have treated many of patients with emotional blockages.
-Children could be having a physical energy interference with his/her parents.
+I have treated many patients with emotional blockages.
+Children could be having physical energy interference with his/her parents.
 This could cause irritation in the child’s body and brain.

 To fully understand NAET, one needs to know some Oriental medical principles.
 NAET has taken the acupuncture and Oriental medical theories and developed a technique that can eliminate the reaction from the root.